-Teacher Tip Number 17: Film Yourself Teaching
+Tip 17: Film Yourself

 When you make a video of you presenting a lesson, you will see all the things you do well and things that you don’t exactly get right.

 These days everybody is on film and we need to get more comfortable in front of a camera and also to hear our voices.
-For me it was very hard.
-The first time I got in front of a camera I was very shy.
+For me, it was very hard.
+The first time I got in front of a camera, I was very shy.

 The first time I heard my voice I absolutely hated it, but as I started filming myself teaching, I can definitely say that my teaching has improved, because I could see myself through my students’ eyes.
 I could see these small things that I did in class, the way I moved around and my body language.

-Teacher Tip Number 18: Pick Your Battles
+Tip 18: Pick Your Battles

 As teachers, we sometimes see students doing something in public or outside of the classroom, but when you address them in front of their friends, they want to look tough, so they will try to argue with you and you don’t want that.

 This can happen in class too.
-Let’s say there is a student and they want to start an argument, just tell them, “Listen, these are the rules.
-This is what I want you to do, if you want to talk about it, you can see me after class, but right now let’s get back to the task at hand.”
+Let’s say there is a student and they want to start an argument.
+Just tell them, “Listen, these are the rules.
+This is what I want you to do.
+If you want to talk about it, you can see me after class, but right now let’s get back to the task at hand.”

-When students are in front of their peers, they want to look tough, or they don’t want to come out in a bad light, so don’t present them the opportunity.
-Delay it where you can talk to them on your home turf.
+When students are in front of their peers, they want to look tough, or they don’t want to come out in a bad light, so don’t present them with the opportunity.
+Delay it until you can talk to them on your home turf.
 You can talk to them after class in your classroom, or you can see them somewhere else.

-Teacher Tip Number 19: Show Confidence
+Tip 19: Show Confidence

 That is what it takes.
 To be a professional at anything, you shouldn’t let your emotions get the better of you or, at the very least, don’t show students that their behavior is having an effect on you.